Enixum 7000 anti-Ha IU/0.7 ml 0.7 ml, syringes 10 pcs.

 – intrauterine contraception (IUD);

-– severe trauma (especially central nervous system (CNS)), open wounds on large surfaces;
+– severe trauma (especially of the central nervous system (CNS)), open wounds on large surfaces;

-– concomitant administration of drugs that affect the hemostatic system;
+– simultaneous use of drugs that affect the hemostasis system;

 – heparin-induced thrombocytopenia (history) in combination with or without thrombosis.

-There are no data on the clinical use of enoxaparin sodium in the following diseases: active tuberculosis, radiation therapy (recent).
+There are no data on the clinical use of enoxaparin sodium in the following diseases: active tuberculosis, radiation therapy (recently undergone).

 Bleeding

-Bleeding may occur, especially in the presence of associated risk factors: organic changes with propensity for bleeding, age, renal insufficiency, low body weight, and some combinations of drugs (see “Interactions with other drugs”).
-If bleeding develops, the drug administration should be stopped, the cause of bleeding should be determined and an appropriate therapy should be started.
+Bleeding may occur, especially in the presence of associated risk factors: organic changes with a tendency to bleeding, age, renal failure, low body weight and certain drug combinations (see “Interactions with other drugs”).
+If bleeding develops, it is necessary to discontinue the drug, establish the cause of the bleeding and begin appropriate therapy.

-Very common are bleeding during prophylaxis of venous thrombosis, in surgical patients and treatment of deep vein thrombosis with or without thromboembolism.
+Very common – bleeding during the prevention of venous thrombosis, in surgical patients and in the treatment of deep vein thrombosis with or without thromboembolism.

-Frequent – Bleeding in prophylaxis of venous thrombosis in bed-ridden patients and in treatment of angina pectoris, myocardial infarction without Q wave and myocardial infarction with ST-segment elevation.
+Frequent – bleeding during the prevention of venous thrombosis in patients on bed rest and during the treatment of angina pectoris, myocardial infarction without a Q wave and myocardial infarction with ST segment elevation.

-Infrequent – retroperitoneal bleeding and intracranial bleeding in patients treated for deep vein thrombosis with or without thromboembolism and ST-segment elevation myocardial infarction.
+Uncommon: Retroperitoneal bleeding and intracranial bleeding in patients treated for deep vein thrombosis with or without thromboembolism, as well as ST-segment elevation myocardial infarction.

-Rarely, retroperitoneal bleeding in the prevention of venous thrombosis in surgical patients and in the treatment of angina, myocardial infarction without the Q-wave.
+Rare – retroperitoneal bleeding in the prevention of venous thrombosis in surgical patients and in the treatment of angina pectoris, myocardial infarction without a Q wave.

-When using enoxaparin sodium against the background of spinal/epidural anesthesia and postoperative use of penetrating catheters, rare cases of neuroaxial hematomas resulting in neurological disorders of varying severity, including long-term persistent or irreversible paralysis, have been described (see “Special Precautions”).
+When using enoxaparin sodium against the background of spinal/epidural anesthesia and postoperative use of penetrating catheters, rare cases of the formation of neuraxial hematomas have been described, leading to neurological disorders of varying severity, including long-term or irreversible paralysis (see “Special Instructions”).

-Thrombocytopenia and thrombocytopenia are very common in the prevention of venous thrombosis in surgical patients and in the treatment of deep vein thrombosis with or without thromboembolism.
+Very common – thrombocytosis in the prevention of venous thrombosis in surgical patients and the treatment of deep vein thrombosis with or without thromboembolism.

 Frequent – thrombocytopenia.
-In prophylaxis of venous thrombosis in surgical patients and treatment of deep vein thrombosis with or without thromboembolism, and in ST-segment elevation myocardial infarction.
+For the prevention of venous thrombosis in surgical patients and the treatment of deep vein thrombosis with or without thromboembolism, as well as for myocardial infarction with ST segment elevation.

-Infrequent – thrombocytopenia in prophylaxis of venous thrombosis in bed-ridden patients and in treatment of angina pectoris, myocardial infarction without Q-wave.
+Uncommon – thrombocytopenia in the prevention of venous thrombosis in patients on bed rest and in the treatment of angina pectoris, myocardial infarction without a Q wave.

-Very rare – autoimmune thrombocytopenia in ST-segment elevation myocardial infarction.
+Very rare – autoimmune thrombocytopenia in myocardial infarction with ST segment elevation.

 In rare cases, the development of autoimmune thrombocytopenia in combination with thrombosis has been reported.
-In some of them, thrombosis has been complicated by organ infarction or limb ischemia (see section “Special Indications”).
+In some of them, thrombosis was complicated by organ infarction or limb ischemia (see section “Special Instructions”).

-Very often – increased activity of “hepatic” transaminases.
+Very often – increased activity of “liver” transaminases.

-Often – allergic reactions, urticaria, itching, redness of the skin, bruising and pain at the injection site.
+Often – allergic reactions, urticaria, itching, redness of the skin, hematoma and pain at the injection site.

 Rarely – anaphylactic and anaphylactoid reactions, hyperkalemia.
-Necrosis of the skin may develop at the injection site preceded by purpura or erythematous painful papules.
-In these cases the drug therapy should be discontinued.
-Solid inflammatory nodules-infiltrates may form at the injection site of the drug, which disappear after a few days and are not a reason for discontinuation of the drug.
+Skin necrosis may develop at the injection site, preceded by the appearance of purpura or erythematous painful papules.
+In these cases, drug therapy should be discontinued.
+The formation of hard inflammatory nodules-infiltrates at the injection site of the drug is possible, which disappear after a few days and are not grounds for discontinuation of the drug.

 Overdose

-Symptoms: hemorrhagic complications of accidental overdose during subcutaneous injection of enoxaparin sodium.
+Symptoms: hemorrhagic complications due to accidental overdose with subcutaneous administration of enoxaparin sodium.
 In case of accidental ingestion of even large doses, absorption of the drug is unlikely.

 Treatment: neutralize the effect of enoxaparin sodium by slow intravenous (IV) administration of protamine sulfate.
-1 mg of protamine sulfate will neutralize the anticoagulant effect of 1 mg of enoxaparin sodium if the drug is administered no more than 8 hours before administration of protamine sulfate.
+1 mg of protamine sulfate neutralizes the anticoagulant effect of 1 mg of enoxaparin sodium if the drug was administered no more than 8 hours before the administration of protamine sulfate.

-The 0.5 mg of protamine sulfate will neutralize the anticoagulant effect of 1 mg of enoxaparin sodium if administered more than 8 h before or if a second dose of protamine sulfate must be administered.
+0.5 mg protamine sulfate neutralizes the anticoagulant effect of 1 mg enoxaparin sodium if it was administered more than 8 hours ago or if a second dose of protamine sulfate is necessary.

-If, however, 12 hours or more have elapsed since the administration of enoxaparin sodium, administration of protamine sulfate is not necessary.
-However, even when large doses of protamine sulfate are administered, the anti-Xa activity of sodium enoxaparin is not completely neutralized (maximum 60%).
+If 12 or more hours have passed since the administration of enoxaparin sodium, the administration of protamine sulfate is not required.
+However, even with the introduction of large doses of protamine sulfate, the anti-Xa activity of enoxaparin sodium is not completely neutralized (maximum 60%).

 ---|---|